The inevitable question — “What’s your New Year’s resolution?”

 But let’s consider a third option.
 Let the birds keep you accountable.
 Below are twelve New Year’s Resolutions for birds, one for every month.
 Choose your favorite or choose them all!

 January: Ditch plastics.

-Ask your local officials for a plastic bag ordinance in your area.
-If you’re in Beaufort County, urge your town and county officials to vote for ordinances that are on the table now.
+Make a commitment to minimizing single-use plastics.
+Water bottles, straws, and plastic bags are easy things to cut out of your life and will greatly decrease your personal plastic waste.
+Additionally, if there isn't already a plastic bag ordinance in your area, ask your local lawmakers to make it happen.
 Sea turtles and beach-nesting birds will soon arrive to lay their eggs, and single-use plastics can be harmful if not deadly!
 Check out tips on how to communicate with elected officials at the bottom of this page.